kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - SW10 - SW13 Configures the Character generator ROM
   - Note : See silkscreen for details of this.
   - Note : The switch polarity is reversed Switched On = Logic 0, Switched Off = Logic 1
-- J18 - Short pin to set CPU speed to Normal 1.77Mhz, or removed for 2x speed.
+- J18 - Short pin to set CPU speed to Normal 1.77Mhz, or removed for high speed.
   - This can be routed to a switch, which could use a small capacitor to avoid bounce
 - RV2 - configures the signal level (volume) sent to the audio amplifier